Open Accessibility Menu

 What is Kaweah Health doing to continue to improve?

 Our Kaweah Health Specialty Clinic Center engages chronically ill patient in an active partnership to equip and support them in making informed choices.
 The Kaweah Health Specialty Clinic center helps patients take charge of their health issues and improve their quality of life by teaching self-care monitoring techniques, and collaboratively managing them alongside their referring physicians.
-The center offers a multi-disciplinary approach with a team that includes a physician medical director, Harry Lively, M.D., who provides guidance and direction in providing patient care.
+The center offers a multi-disciplinary approach with a team that includes a physician medical director, Harry Lively, MD, who provides guidance and direction in providing patient care.

 Address: 325 S. Willis, Visalia, CA 93291